Browse over 9,000 car reviews

 The Hummer EV has a ‘crab mode’ that allows it to drive diagonally.
 The Hummer EV has a ‘crab mode’ that allows it to drive diagonally.

 GMC are throwing down the gauntlet and giving petrol and diesel-powered V8 4x4s a serious run for their money with a Hummer EV pick-up truck with a driving range of more than 560km from a 200kWh battery and an engine that delivers a whopping 2033Nm of torque.
 Read that again - two Newton kilometres of torque - it should be able to tow any reasonably sized planet.
 Excellently, the Hummer EV has a ‘crab mode’ that allows it to drive diagonally, and an off-road 'extract mode' can raise the air suspension approximately 15cm, giving the armoured undercarriage extra clearance.
-It goes on-sale in the US this year - and an EV SUV will follow in 2023 - but currently no plans have been announced to release either model in Australia.
+It went on sale in the US in 2022 and is currently offered in both pick up and SUV forms - but currently no plans have been announced to release either model in Australia.

 Tesla Cybertruck